Free US shipping $30+

 Binding agent: Sodium chloride (salt).
 Naturally occurring, water-soluble, rinses away completely.

 Preservative: None needed.
 Cotton, mineral pigment, and salt are all naturally resistant to microbial growth.
-A preservative in a hair fiber formula is a signal that other ingredients in the formula require it.
+A preservative in a hair fiber product is a signal that other ingredients in it require one.

-Daily-use profile: Washes out 100% with gentle shampoo.
+Long-term profile: Washes out 100% with gentle shampoo.
 Zero residue after rinsing.
-No cumulative buildup.
+No buildup.
 Will not clog pores.
-No effect on hair growth or scalp health after years of daily use.
+No effect on hair growth or scalp health after years of use.

-Formula Type Ingredient Count Cumulative Buildup Risk Daily-Use Safety
+Formula Type Ingredient Count Buildup Risk Everyday Safety

 Cotton (3 natural ingredients) 3 None Best